niftools/blender_niftools_addon/docs/development/design.rst

 The advantages of TDD is:
  * It gives us quick feedback when changes arises.
  * Constantly testing the code to ensure that it is doing what is meant to do, no assumptions.
- * When things break, it narrows the search; allowing fixes to be developed more quickily.
+ * When things break, it narrows the search; allowing fixes to be developed more quickly.
- * Ensure that the changes haven't broken any other existing funcitonality.
+ * Ensure that the changes haven't broken any other existing functionality.

 **The focus of our TDD methodology is 3 main areas:**

- * Develop maintainable code
+ * Develop maintainable code - Ensure good foundation for stable development & improvement.
- * Testing features
+ * Constant feedback - Testing features ensuring they work and remain working.
- * Documentation
+ * Documentation - Ensure that people can actually use the tools, think about user perspective.

 Code Development & Maintenance
 ------------------------------